multimedia artwork looks at the Cronulla race riots in Sydney in December 2005: an event

 misleading allegory of the Muslim world: irrational, exotic, and ridden with

-textual quotes from radio and television news shows broadcast around the
+textual quotes from news radio broadcasts around the

-self-declared “Muslim black-death metal group” from Sydney, I reinterpreted the aria Come, come unrelenting
+self-declared “Muslim black-death metal group” from Western Sydney, in which the aria Come, come unrelenting

-Jean Baptiste Lully Armide version of 1686.
-As radio was a key component
+Jean Baptiste Lully Armide version of 1686 was reinterpreted.

 Regardless that both Armida and Armida are four hundred years